tml3nr/Tidal-Connect-Volumio/README.md

 This post will tell you how to install Tidal Connect on a Volumio for the Tidal App/Software Streaming HIFI/MQA.

 Firstly download the Volumio image and extract it, then flash it to an SDCARD, you can get it here: https://volumio.org/get-started.
 Now insert that card into your Pi and wait something like 5 minutes. **Need setting your device DAC in Volumio**.
-Next, enable ssh so that you can setup Tidal Conect.
+Next, enable ssh so that you can setup Tidal Connect.
 To enable ssh, go http://volumio.local/DEV/ in your browser and click "ENABLE" under SSH.
 It doesn't report anything but you have just enabled the SSHd daemon.
 You can now login to your Volumio device with Putty.

 #1./ Enable SSH Volumio